 · The Northwestern game of 1925 was Michigan’s first, and only, game at Soldier Field.
 (Actually, it was more like a swamp that day as the playing surface was a muddy mess.
 Michigan didn’t do anything on offense except fumble and make a lot of mistakes.)

 · Wally Weber played in front of the first crowd of 48,000 people in Ferry Field on October 16, 1926.
-(Note – this was 3,000 more than the listed capacity of Ferry Field, so, yes, it was time for a bigger stadium at Michigan!)
+(Note – this was 3,000 more than the listed capacity of Ferry Field.
+Yes, it was time for a bigger stadium at Michigan!)

 · Weber became part of Michigan Football history when he played in two games against the same Big Ten team in one season.
 The Wolverines beat Minnesota in Minneapolis by a score of 13-0 in October and ended the season with a narrow victory (7-6) in Ann Arbor to win the Brown Jug twice in the same season.
 Never happened before and will never happen again!

 So, Wally Weber was a two-year letterman at Michigan.
 He gave everything he had to his coaches and his teammates.
 He became a highly successful high school football coach in Benton Harbor, Michigan from 1927-1930.
-In 1931, Harry Kipke made Weber an offer that he could not refuse and Wally Weber headed back to Ann Arbor to become an assistant football coach.
+In 1931, Harry Kipke made Weber an offer that he could not refuse.
+Walter J. Weber headed back to Ann Arbor to become an assistant football coach.

 Today is a great day to celebrate the memory of this dedicated Michigan Man.
 During his lifetime, Wally Weber made significant contributions to Michigan as a player, coach and public relations man.
 He also added a lot of “color” to the radio broadcasts with Bob Ufer.
 Wow, those two men could call a football game!